ALLISON BONIFAY, MA, LPC

 Executive Director & Senior Clinician

-Allison approaches the therapeutic relationship with energy, curiosity and a drive to learn collaboratively.
-She delights in incorporating relevant science and research in a way that is fun and applicable, infusing humor and compassion throughout the therapy process while keeping the focus on empowerment and freedom from fear.
+Allison spends much of her days supporting the operations and administrative workings at NWAI.
+One of her daily gratitudes is getting to work with a team of not only skilled and dedicated individuals, but also ridiculously funny and absurdly kind.
+When doing clinical work, she approaches the therapeutic relationship with energy, curiosity and a drive to learn collaboratively.
+She delights in infusing humor and compassion while keeping the focus on empowerment and freedom from fear.

-Allison graduated from Pacific University with her Master’s degree in Counseling Psychology.
-She has received certification from the International Obsessive Compulsive Disorder Foundation (IOCDF) Behavior Therapy Training Institute (BTTI).
-She has been published in her studies of anxiety disorders, has presented at various national and international scientific conferences, and enjoys opportunities to provide lectures and trainings for local organizations.
+Allison graduated from Pacific University with her master’s degree in Counseling Psychology.
+She has received certification from the International Obsessive-Compulsive Disorder Foundation (IOCDF) Behavior Therapy Training Institute (BTTI) for treating OCD.
+She continues to be published in her studies, including anxiety disorders, has presented at various national and international scientific conferences, and enjoys opportunities to provide lectures and trainings for local organizations.

 “Do the thing you fear and the death of fear is certain.”